 The Corporate Governance report forms part of the Directors’ report from the annual report for the year end 30 September 2018.

 This report explains key features of the Company’s governance structure to provide a greater understanding of how the main principles of the UK Corporate Governance Code (the Code), published in 2016 by the Financial Reporting Council, have been applied, and to highlight areas of focus during the year.
 The report also includes items required by the Disclosure and Transparency Rules.
 A copy of the Code can be obtained at www.frc.org.uk.

 The Board is collectively responsible to its stakeholders for the long-term success of the Company.
-The Board has delegated certain responsibilities to Board Committees to assist it with discharging its duties including ensuring that appropriate processes are in place to manage risk and monitor the Company’s financial and operational performance.
-The Board Committees play an essential role in supporting the Board to implement its vision and strategy, and to provide focused oversight of key aspects of the business.
+The Board has delegated certain responsibilities to Board Committees to assist it with discharging its duties, including ensuring that appropriate processes are in place to manage risk and monitor the Company’s financial and operational performance.
+The Board Committees play an essential role in supporting the Board to implement its purpose, mission, vision and strategy, and to provide focused oversight of key aspects of the business.
 The full terms of reference for each Committee are available on the Committees page.